 For some people, bats are linked to horror films, particularly those involving vampires.
 This couldn’t be farther from the truth.
-Bats are wonderful creatures who enhance habitats by helping with pollination, reducing insect populations, Raccoon Poop, and supplying exceptional fertilizers.
+Bats are wonderful creatures who enhance habitats by helping with pollination, reducing insect populations, Bat Removal Cost, and supplying exceptional fertilizers.
 However, when bats opt to make their home in your house, it’s time for them to move!

 Bats are small, winged mammals-the only mammals who can truly fly!
 There are roughly 1,240 varieties of bats in the world.
 They mostly live off eating insects and fruits; a bat can consume up to 1/3 of its weight in insects in a night!
 They’re also nocturnal animals who become active at dusk.
 While they spend most of their time in the dark, bats actually have quite good eyesight and excellent hearing.
 They use echolocation in conjunction with their own amazing hearing to pinpoint insects in the air with deadly precision.
 Bats can live for over 20 years under ideal conditions.